 The Code of Ethics sets out nine standards of conduct and practice for everyone in An Garda Síochána, each with a number of commitments.
 It has been developed by the Policing Authority, in accordance with the Garda Síochána Act 2005, as amended.
 The Code has regard to the Policing Principles set out in that Act.

-Candidates should note that, should he/she be deemed successful in the competition, he/she will be required to sign a declaration to affirm his/her commitment to the Code of Ethics and will declare that he/she read and understands the Code of Ethics of An Garda Síochána and will adhere to the standards set out therein.
+Candidates should note that, should they be deemed successful in the competition, they will be required to sign a declaration to affirm they commitment to the Code of Ethics and will declare that they read and understands the Code of Ethics of An Garda Síochána and will adhere to the standards set out therein.